tudorntc/Calculator-JavaScript/README.md

 subtractions, multiplications and divisions.

 ----------------
-Feel free to contact me if you notice any problems.
+Feel free to contact @tudorntc if you notice any problems.